Betty Hutton: 1965–1979: Personal and financial struggles

-Annie
+1980–1983: Return to Broadway and academic endeavors

 In 1980, she took over the role of Miss Hannigan during the original Broadway production of Annie while Alice Ghostley was on vacation.
 Ghostley replaced the original Miss Hannigan actress, Dorothy Loudon (who won a Tony Award for the role).

 Hutton's rehearsal of the song "Little Girls" was featured on Good Morning America.
-Hutton's Broadway comeback was also included in a profile on CBS News Sunday Morning about her life, her struggle with pills, and her recovery.
+Her Broadway comeback was also included in a profile on CBS News Sunday Morning about her life, her struggle with pills, and her recovery.

 A ninth-grade drop-out, Hutton went back to school and earned a master's degree in psychology from Salve Regina University in 1986.
-During her time at college, Hutton became friends with singer-songwriter Kristin Hersh and attended several early concerts of Hersh's band, Throwing Muses.
-Hersh later wrote the song "Elizabeth June" as a tribute to her friend, and wrote about their relationship in further detail in her memoir, Rat Girl.
+During her time at the university, Hutton became friends with fellow student and singer-songwriter Kristin Hersh, and attended several early concerts of Hersh's band, Throwing Muses.
+Hersh later wrote the song "Elizabeth June" as a tribute to Hutton, and wrote about their relationship in further detail in her memoir, Rat Girl (2010).

+After completing her master's degree, Hutton worked as a drama instructor at Emerson College in Boston, Massachusetts.

 Hutton's last known performance, in any medium, was on Jukebox Saturday Night, which aired on PBS in 1983.
-Hutton stayed in New England and began teaching comedic acting at Boston's Emerson College.
 She became estranged again from her daughters.